Pippali (Piper Longum) – How to Use? Health Benefits – Dose & Side Effects

 Pippali or so-called Piper longum Linn is a thin climbing shrub that creeps and rooting below.
 The young shoots are soft; this plant delivers single unisexual flowers that are straight and spikes during or just after the rainy season.
 The male Pippali spikes are bigger, slim and are about 2.5 to 7.5 cm long, while the female Pippali spikes are about 0.25 to about 2 cm long.

-• Leaves: The leaves are dark green in colour, heart or oval-shaped and are about 2 to 3 inches in length.
+• Leaves: The leaves are dark green in color, heart or oval-shaped and are about 2 to 3 inches in length.

-• Fruits: The fruits are ovoid in shape; with yellowish and orange colour, they mostly grow in early winters, and its drupes are about an inch in diameter.
+• Fruits: The fruits are ovoid in shape; with yellowish and orange color, they mostly grow in early winters, and its drupes are about an inch in diameter.

-• Spikes: Once when ripened it turns to red in colour.
+• Spikes: Once when ripened it turns to red in color.